EMMC-ASBL/tripper/docs/tools/datadoc.md

 ```

 The `--type` and `--criteria` options provide search criteria.
-The `--type` option an be any of the recognised [resource types] to limit the search to.
+The `--type` option can be any of the recognised [resource types] to limit the search to.
 Alternatively, it may be the IRI of a class.
 This limits the search to only resources that are individuals of this class.

-The `--output` options allows to write the matching output to file instead of standard output.
+The `--output` option allows to write the matching output to file instead of standard output.

 The `--format` option controls how the search result should be presented.
 The following formats are currently available: